-The Lord in His mercy and wisdom gives a warning against any kind of association with unbelievers that would place the Christian in situations where he may find himself pressured or forced to compromise principle.
+The Lord in His mercy and wisdom gives a warning against any kind of association with unbelievers that would place the Christian in situations where he may find himself pressured or forced to compromise his principles, faith and lifestyle.

 In His service,